jeremyckahn/rekapi/docs/api.kapi_actor.md

  * @param {number} copyFrom The millisecond to copy KeyframeProperties from
  * @return {Kapi.Actor}
  */
-Kapi.Actor.prototype.copyProperties (when, opt_source)
+Kapi.Actor.prototype.copyProperties (copyTo, copyFrom)
 ````

 Copy all of the properties that at one point in the timeline to another point.
-This effectively copies the state of an `Actor` from point to another.

 ### wait